Resource HintsPage Speed Checklist

 preloadis for high priority but indirectly-called files like above-the-fold CSS background images.

-prefetchis for files very likely needed on subsequent pages like HTML, CSS or images for the next page.
+prefetchis for low priority files very likely needed soon, like HTML, CSS or images used on subsequent pages.

 prerenderis for an entire page that's a very likely subsequent navigation.